Test in a live environment

 Dim ws As WorkSheet = wb.DefaultWorkSheet

-IronXL facilitates adding values to worksheets in very easy syntax.
-This how-to will show how to export data from datatable created in the previous section to the newly created Excel worksheet.
+Utilizing IronXL to add values to worksheet streamlines the entire process, with it being able to carry out this task with minimal code.
+Here we will learn to export data from the datatable created in the previous section to the newly created Excel worksheet.
 Let's have a look at the code step by step.

 int rowCount = 2;